diadata-org/decentral-feeder/README.md

 ### Adding fair-value feeds

-To add fair-value feeds to your feeder, follow the instructions in [Adding fair-value feeds](https://github.com/diadata-org/fair-value/wiki)
+To add fair-value feeds to your feeder, follow the instructions in [Adding fair-value feeds](https://github.com/diadata-org/fair-value/wiki/Adding-Fair%E2%80%90value-Feeds) page.

 If you're running a feeder for exchange pairs, then you can structure the deployment of all services at once in your `docker-compose.yaml` file as follows: